anudaridata/movie-ratings-analysis/queries/data/results/findings.md

 9. Air Force One (1997)|431 ratings
 10. Independence Day (ID4) (1996)|429 ratings
 ## Observation
 Movies that were produced in 1990s dominate the most-rated list.
-This might be due to the fact that the MovieLens data sets were collected in 19's.
+This might be due to the fact that the MovieLens data sets were collected from 1995-1998.
+Movies from the 1970s-1980s like Star Wars and Return of the Jedi had already become classics by the time this data was collected.
+While Fargo, Liar Liar were recent releases that users were actively rating.
+This time sense is important to consider when interpreting the "popularity" of these films.